kenyapower/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 2: create a dir /action and let it be last thing on a path command to open in linux.
 TASK 3: Create a script that counts the number of directories in the PATH.
 TASK 4: we are writing a script that shows all environment viariables.
+TASK 5: Create a script that lists all local variables and environment variables, and functions.
+TASK 6: We are creating a new variable from a script.
+TASK 7: we are creating a new global variable from a script files.
+TASK 8: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.